LouisT/VidInfo/README.md

     basicauth - Your basic auth `username:password`, when needed. formatter - The formatter to use on your JSON data.
 See ./examples/youtubecom.js

+    (detectAll options)
+    nocheck - Return information on a video more than once if found multiple times.
+See ./examples/detectAll.js keys -  An object with API keys.
+    Example: {keys:{bambuser:'EXAMPLE-KEY',themoviedb:'ANOTHER-KEY'},nocheck:true}

 Settings:
 ------
     format - Use the formatter, true or false.